-Beta diversity-the variation among community compositions in a region-is a fundamental indicator of biodiversity.
-Despite a diverse set of measures to quantify beta diversity, most measures have posited that beta diversity is maximized when each community has one distinct species.
-However, this postulate has ignored the importance of non-additivity of ecological systems (i.e., a community with two species is ecologically different from two communities with one species).
-Here, to account for this, we provide a geometric approach to measure beta diversity as the hypervolume of the geometric embedding of a metacommunity.
-We show that the hypervolume measure is closely linked to and naturally extends previous information- and variation-based measures.
-In addition, our hypervolume approach provides a unified geometric framework for widely adopted extensions on the basic measure of beta diversity: the contribution of duplications in presence/absence data, temporal changes, turnover-nestedness decomposition, species similarity and functional complementarity, and community/species-specific contributions.
-We apply our new geometric measures to empirical data and address two long-standing questions on beta diversity (latitudinal pattern and sampling efforts) and present novel ecological insights.
-In sum, our geometric approach reconceptualizes beta diversity, synthesizes previous measures and is immediately applicable to existing data.
+Beta diversity-the variation among community compositions in a region-is a fundamental measure of biodiversity.
+Despite a diverse set of measures to quantify beta diversity, most measures have posited that beta diversity is maximized when each community has a single distinct species.
+However, this assumption overlooks the ecological significance of species interactions and nonadditivity in ecological systems, where the function and behaviour of species depend on other species in a community.
+Here, we introduce a geometric approach to measure beta diversity as the hypervolume of the geometric embedding of a metacommunity.
+This approach explicitly accounts for non-additivity and captures the idea that introducing a unique, species-rich community composition to a metacommunity increases beta diversity.
+We show that our hypervolume measure is closely linked to and naturally extends previous information- and variation-based measures while providing a unifying geometric framework for widely adopted extensions of beta diversity.
+Applying our geometric measures to empirical data, we address two long-standing questions in beta diversity research-the latitudinal pattern of beta diversity and the effect of sampling effort-and present novel ecological insights that were previously obscured by the limitations of traditional approaches.
+In sum, our geometric approach reconceptualizes beta diversity, offering an alternative and complementary perspective to previous measures, with immediate applicability to existing data.